chrisdone-archive/copy-paste-sync/README.md

 # copy-paste-sync

-An easy way to share clipboard (not encrypted) on a trusted LAN.
+An easy way to share clipboard (encrypted by Blowfish) on a LAN.

 For two machines, 192.168.8.1 (macOS) and 192.168.8.2 (Linux), run the
 following: